ethers-io/ethers.js/SECURITY.md

 ## Supported Versions

-Maintaining multiple versions of the library is quite time consuming, so the majority of the effort is focused on the latest major release.
+Maintaining multiple versions of the library is quite time-consuming, so the majority of the effort is focused on the latest major release.

-If you do require a version outside of this chart updated with patch fix, please [contact me](mailto:github@ricmoo.com).
+If you do require a version outside of this chart updated with a patch fix, please [contact me](mailto:github@ricmoo.com).

 | Version | Supported                                  | Initial Release   |